The Crocodile Hunter: Collision Course: Plot

-In outer space, a United States-owned satellite blows up and one of the last remaining pieces, a beacon, is sent hurdling towards Earth where it lands in Australia, only to be swallowed by a crocodile.
-Back at the CIA, Agent Buckwhiler and Deputy Director Reynolds reveal that, in the wrong hands, the beacon can change the axis of power in the world, so they send two agents, Robert Wheeler and Vaughn Archer, down to Australia to retrieve the beacon.
+In outer space, a United States-owned satellite blows up and one of the last remaining pieces, a beacon, is sent hurtling towards Earth.
+The beacon lands in Australia, only to be swallowed by a large crocodile.
+At the CIA, Agent Buckwhiler and Deputy Director Reynolds reveal that, in the wrong hands, the beacon can change the axis of power in the world, so they send two agents, Robert Wheeler and Vaughn Archer, down to Australia to retrieve the beacon.
 Department Director Ansell also secretly hires an operative of his own, Jo Buckley, to go and retrieve the beacon before Wheeler and Archer, so Ansell can take Reynolds' job.

-In Australia, the beast that swallowed the beacon lives in a river next to the house of Brozzie Drewitt, an obnoxious cattle station owner who is taking it in her own hands to kill the beast for preying on her cattle.
-Because of this, the Department of Fauna and Fisheries send one of its workers, Sam Flynn, to Drewitt's house.
-Sam attempts to convince Brozzie to hire some professionals to relocate the animal, instead of having her kill it, which is illegal.
-Despite Flynn's words, Brozzie attempts to kill the beast later that night, only to fail.
+In Australia, the crocodile that swallowed the beacon lives in a river next to the house of Brozzie Drewitt, a violent cattle station owner who is planning to kill the beast for preying on her cattle.
+Because of this, the Department of Fauna and Fisheries sends one of its workers, Sam Flynn, to Brozzie's house.
+Sam attempts to convince Brozzie to hire some professionals to relocate the animal instead, since killing it would be illegal.
+Despite Flynn's suggestion, Brozzie attempts to kill the crocodile later that night, only to fail.

-Meanwhile, the Crocodile Hunter Steve Irwin and his wife Terri are filming an episode of their TV show when they are hired by Flynn to relocate the beast that has been bothering Brozzie.
-After some difficulty, Steve manages to catch the beast and successfully gets it in his boat.
+Meanwhile, the Crocodile Hunter Steve Irwin and his wife Terri are filming an episode of their TV show on the "less loveable of Australia's wildlife" when they are hired by Flynn to relocate the crocodile that has been bothering Brozzie.
+After some difficulty, Steve manages to catch the crocodile and successfully gets it in his boat.
 Wheeler and Archer are nearby using GPS technology to track the beacon.
-When the two agents see Steve and Terri zoom past them in their boat with the beast who swallowed the beacon on board, they are convinced that the Irwins have the beacon.
-They call up the CIA, who believe the Irwins plan to use the beacon to pay for a multimillion-dollar expansion to Australia Zoo.
-Steve and Terri board up the beast in a crate and put it in the back of the truck to drive to a new river system.
-Wheeler and Archer follow them from behind in a Land Rover, and when Wheeler hops on the top of the Irwins' truck, Steve believes them to be poachers who are after the beast.
+When the two agents see Steve and Terri in their boat with the crocodile (and therefore the beacon) on board, they assume that the Irwins have found the beacon.
+They inform the CIA, who assume that the Irwins plan to use the beacon to pay for a multimillion-dollar expansion to Australia Zoo.
+Steve and Terri board up the crocodile in a crate and put it in the back of the truck to drive to a new river system.
+Wheeler and Archer follow them from behind in a Land Rover Discovery, and when Wheeler hops on the top of the Irwins' truck, Steve believes them to be poachers who want to steal the crocodile.
 Steve climbs up on the roof and, after a brief fistfight, manages to knock Wheeler off the truck.